 - Next, give your newsletter a title and choose whether you want it to be public or private.

-- If you choose to make it public, anyone on LinkedIn will be able to see it; if you make it private, only people who are connected to you on LinkedIn will be able to view it.
+- If you choose to make it public, anyone on LinkedIn will be able to see it; if you make it private, only people connected to you on LinkedIn will be able to view it.

 - Once you’ve decided on the visibility of your newsletter, it’s time to start creating content.
 You can add articles, videos, and audio files to your LinkedIn newsletter.